arpitbbhayani/articles/blogs/persistent-data-structures-introduction.md

 Having this structure helps in making update operation slightly efficient by reducing the number of nodes to be copied during writes, considering the in-degrees to each node is bounded.

-## Path Copying Method
+## Path-Copying Method

-The path copying method copies all the nodes coming in the path from the root to the node being modified.
+The path-copying method copies all the nodes coming in the path from the root to the node being modified.
 This way it tries to minimize the copy and promotes reusing some of the unmodified data.
 This method comes in super handy in Linked Data Structures like Lists and Trees.

 ![https://user-images.githubusercontent.com/4745789/107144006-33b0d000-695e-11eb-9e13-959eaeba44f4.png](https://user-images.githubusercontent.com/4745789/107144006-33b0d000-695e-11eb-9e13-959eaeba44f4.png)